taowen/vite-howto/packages/SSR/auto-reload-node-server/README.md

-# Auto reload node server
+# How to auto reload node.js server

+## Code Structure & Motivation

+This is a simplest setup of server side rendering:

+* server directory: server-entry.ts executed in node.js environment, listen at http://localhost:3000 port
+* client directory: client-entry.js is imported from browser, the html is rendered by server

+The motivation to split code into two parts, is to move some computation from client to server, so that:

+* access to internal backend api
+* less traffic over the internet
+* less rendering code need to be run in slow client device

+We do not run same code between client and server yet, let's start from a simple scenario. server-entry.ts is like a traditional java application rendering html, client-entry is like a tranditional javascript which uses jquery.

+## DX Problems

+dev server should auto reload the node.js server when we have changed the source. nodemon can monitor soure code change and restart node process, but it takes time to restart.
+It would be nice to make the change without process restart.

+dev server should auto reload the browser referenced client-entry.js.
+HMR will not work yet, it will be covered in next example.

+## UX Problems

+`vite build server` should package every server-entry.ts dependency (except node itself), so we do not need to `npm install` again when deploy.

+`vite build client` should package every client-entry.js dependency, the javascripts should be collected, merged and minified.
+In this example, css in js is not possible yet, it will be covered in next example.

+## Solution Walkthrough

 Vite assumes majority user will write CSR application.
 It does not have out of box support for node server application.
-The goal here is:

-* `vite dev` should auto reload the node server when we have changed the source
-* `vite build` should package every dependency (except node itself), so we do not need to `npm install` again when deploy.

-## build server
+### build server

 server/vite.config.ts